Are you still there? This reservation session will expire and you'll be taken back to the homepage in

 Armenia became the first Christian state.
 The first church in the world was built in Armenia.
 Holy Etchmiadzin was the first state church built in the world back in the early 4th century.
 This place is also the headquarters of all the churches in Armenia and it’s one of the most visited pilgrimage sites in the world.

 There are interesting facts about Armenian language.
 Armenia has its own alphabet and it is one of the most advanced in the world.
 The Armenian alphabet was created in 405-406 AD by a scholar and monk Mesrop Mashtots.
 Mashtots’ alphabet consists of 36 letters.
-Scientists consider the Armenian alphabet to be one of the three most advanced in the world, along with Georgian and Korean alphabets.
+Scientists consider the Armenian alphabet to be one of the most advanced in the world.
 The monument to the Armenian alphabet and its creator Mesrop Mashtots is in the village of Artashavan, on the slope of Mount Aragats.

 First of all – you probably don’t associate Armenia with wine.
 At least that’s what the archaeologists claim: in 2011 they discovered what is thought to be the oldest winery on the planet, found in a cave near the village of Areni but it is in fact 6100 years old!Yet the country produces some of the really good wines and not only from grapes but also other fruits (be sure to try the pomegranate or apricot wine!).

 This might come as a surprise but you will find the longest Aerial Tramway in the world in Armenia.
 According to Guinness World Records, the longest non-stop double track cable car is the Tatev Aerial Tramway, which clocks in at 5,752m (18,871ft) long.
 The spectacular cable car called Wings of Tatev connects the village of Halidzor with the Tatev Monastery (one of the most important monasteries in the country) offering spectacular views across the Vorotan River Gorge en route.